I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 You can use an exit intent popup to achieve the same results.
 Write a value-driven article on your site, but only offer half (or some other portion) on the site itself.

-If readers want the full monty, they have to provide their email addresses and get it by direct download.
+If readers want the full month, they have to provide their email addresses and get it by direct download.

 That’s a lot of information, right?
 You probably never expected you could do so much with something as simple as an exit popup.